Gaojingtong/iMENTOR/README.md

 However, due to the author's limited understanding of ray and distributed computing.
 At present, we are unable to incorporate the training of the reward network into the existing GPU resourse pool.

-Therefore, this project will additionally use 1 GPU to train the reward network separately (if the GPU number written in the scripts is 4, then actually 4 + 1 = 5 GPUs are used).
+Therefore, this project will additionally use 1 GPU to train the reward network separately (if the GPU number written in the scripts is 4, then actually a maximum of 4 + 1 = 5 GPUs will be used in training).
 This action will significantly enhance the overall training efficiency.

 ## Citation
 ```